The 10 Greatest Ancient Greek Cities Then and Now

 These three great American cities were named after their English cousins across the pond.
 Find out about their history, culture and the attractions they boast to visitors.
 Birmingham Birmingham, Alabama's towering skyline The ‘Magic City’ was founded in 1871 and was planned from the very beginning to become the massive manufacturing hub it burgeoned into.
 Today,...
 Continue Reading →

-Read about how the Wuppertal Schwebebahn came to be and its 120 years of service This is the story of the oldest suspension railway in the world.
-But its origins go back much further than when it first opened for business at the turn of the 20th Century.
-Railway from The Future Film footage (below)...
+The 120-year history of the Wuppertal Schwebebahn, Germany's 'steampunk train' Railway from The Future This is the story of the oldest suspension railway in the world, an engineering marvel whose origins go back much further than when it first opened for business at the turn of the 20th Century.
+Film footage (below) from its first...
 Continue Reading →

 Blog at WordPress.com.